Application Control for Windows

 WDAC and Smart App Control

 Smart App Control is only available on clean installation of Windows 11 version 22H2 or later, and starts in evaluation mode.
-Smart App Control will automatically turn off for enterprise managed devices unless the user has turned it on first.
-To turn Smart App Control on or off across your organization's endpoints, you can set the VerifiedAndReputablePolicyState (DWORD) registry value under
+Smart App Control is automatically turned off for enterprise managed devices unless the user has turned it on first.
+To turn off Smart App Control across your organization's endpoints, you can set the VerifiedAndReputablePolicyState (DWORD) registry value under

-HKLM\SYSTEM\CurrentControlSet\Control\CI\Policy to one of the values listed below.
+HKLM\SYSTEM\CurrentControlSet\Control\CI\Policy as shown in the following table.
 After you change the registry value, you must either restart the device or use CiTool.exe -r for the change to take effect.